Modernising UK airspace

 The aim of the strategy is to make the airspace more efficient; improve punctuality; cut CO2 emissions; reduce noise from less aircraft-holding at low levels; and to ensure there is capacity to meet future demand.
 The strategy will require all UK airports to modernise, as well as the network that sits above these airports which is known as en-route airspace.
 The airspace modernisation strategy is also part of a Europe-wide modernisation project, called the Single European Sky, to make the skies above Europe more efficient.

 The Government’s ‘Strategic Rationale for Upgrading the UK Airspace’ provides more information on the need for airspace modernisation in the UK and describes the upgrades planned.

 Changes that are made to accommodate a third runway at Heathrow will need to fit in with the changing airspace of the UK and Europe.
 Heathrow is working closely with the other airports in the south-east of England to develop an integrated approach to airspace modernisation.

 Performance Based Navigation

-The introduction of Performance Based Navigation (PBN) is key to achieving the aims of the FAS.
-PBN improves the accuracy of where aircraft fly by moving away from ‘conventional’ navigation using ground-based beacons, to modern satellite navigation.
+The introduction of Performance Based Navigation (PBN) is the key to achieving airspace modernisation.
+PBN improves the accuracy of where aircraft fly by moving away from outdated and conventional navigation using ground-based beacons, to modern satellite navigation.
 This is similar to the sat navs that most people have in their cars today.